Local Internship Scholarship

 Dan Jones Future Leaders Scholarship

-The Dan E. Jones Future Leaders Scholarship honors the public service and wisdom of of former university professor Dr. Dan E. Jones.
+The Dan E. Jones Future Leaders Scholarship honors the public service and wisdom of former university professor Dr. Dan E. Jones.
 The scholarship will be awarded to local interns who are committed to public service and demonstrate outstanding academic accomplishment and leadership potential.

 2019 Recipients: Ben Haggard, Karma Fry, Yvette Hastings, MaryJo Dalton